-Construction of new transmission line towers, or larger ones to replace old towers, could increase the risk of death of adult raptors and larger non-raptor species by collision (APLIC 2006).
+Construction of new transmission line towers structures, or larger ones to replace old towers structures, could increase the risk of death of adult raptors and larger non-raptor species by collision (APLIC 2006).
 Impacts on white-tailed kite and other migratory birds that are not Covered Species but are protected under the MBTA or California Fish and Game Code would be partially reduced by adhering to the protocols described in the SDG&E Subregional NCCP/HCP.
-Thus, construction activities and traffic related to the proposed project would have the potential to cause adverse impacts on MBTA-protected birds and nesting bird species; however, to reduce impacts on MBTA bird species and raptors, a number of additional mitigation measures are recommended.
-MM BR-3 requires the applicant to conduct preconstruction surveys sweeps for all wildlife.
+Thus, construction activities and traffic related to the proposed project would have the potential to cause adverse impacts on MBTA-protected birds and nesting bird species; however, to reduce impacts on MBTA bird species and raptors to a less than significant level, a number of additional mitigation measures are recommended.
+MM BR-2 requires monitoring and MM BR-3 requires preconstruction surveys, including daily sweeps.
 MM BR-4 limits removal of vegetation in riparian and other areas that may support white-tailed kite and other migratory bird species' nesting habitat.
 MM BR-5 requires the applicant to use Avian Safe Building Standards to further reduce impacts on migratory bird species.
-MM BR-6 requires the applicant to prepare and implement a Nesting Bird Management Plan that would provide a comprehensive document to protect special status and MBTA birds by providing methods for avoidance, such as survey methodology and distances of nest exclusion buffers for all species.
+MM BR-6 requires the applicant to prepare and implement a Nesting Bird Management Plan that would provide a comprehensive document to protect

+4.4-41 AUGUST 2015 APRIL 2016 RECIRCULATED DRAFT EIR special status and MBTA birds by providing methods for avoidance, such as survey methodology and distances of nest exclusion buffers for all species.